Who writes the tourism website’s articles?

 Are there any funny or surprising facts you’ve learnt about Estonia?

 I was surprised to learn that wherever you are in Estonia, you’re never more than 15 km from a bog.
 That and the fact that Estonia has the most museums per 1000 inhabitants.
-Oh, and its number of islands just keeps growing! 😊
+Oh, and the number of islands just keeps growing! 😊

 Hillary

 I also write and edit for the Estonian Centre for International Development.
-Plus I’ve published one short story, and I’m working on a book.
+Plus, I’ve published one short story, and I’m working on a book.

 What would you recommend to foreign tourists?